Gotham Gives invests in programs that create opportunities for everyone.”

 Investing in Knowledge

 In 2015, Fred Wilson launched Computer Science for All (CS4All), a 10-year public/private initiative to bring computer science education to every New York City public school, representing 1.1 million students, with an emphasis on female, black and Latinx students.
-At the end of last school year, CS4All had trained 2,400 teachers from 900 schools, and more than 220,000 students received instruction in computer science.
+The percentage of schools offering CS courses tripled over the course of the initiative, from 15% to 45%.
+The number of CS courses increased from 534 to over 5,000.
+To date, 93% of schools provided students with at least one CS experience within a 3-year or 4-year time period.

-Read MoreGotham Gives hosts the NYC Computer Science Opportunity Fair, NYC's largest annual college and career inspiration event for public high school students studying computer science.
-On April 25, 2023, the Fair is returning to an in-person model and will be held at the 168th Street Armory.
-Over 2,000 students are expected to engage with companies, interact with computer science organizations, and learn about educational opportunities at colleges and universities.
-Activities include maker spaces, an “interview experience," Creative Computing, robots, Web 3.0, and more hands-on experiences.
+Gotham Gives hosts the NYC Computer Science Opportunity Fair, NYC's largest annual college and career inspiration event for public high school students studying computer science.
+The 2025 event will take place on April 2nd at the Armory Track.
+Over 1800 high school students are expected to attend and engage with tech companies, computer science organizations, and colleges and universities.
+2025 marks the 12th year of the CS Fair.

 Partnering With: